Skip to main content

 Requirements and Curriculum

-The curriculum for the M.A. degree in European Studies consists of 12 courses totaling 36 credit hours, inlcuding a required common core, "Core Cluster" courses, and free elective courses as described below.
+The curriculum for the M.A. degree in European Studies consists of 12 courses totaling 36 credit hours, including a required common core and free elective courses as described below.

 As part of this program, students are required to spend one semester at a partner European university, typically during the fall of the second year.
 Nine of the total 36 degree credits needed for graduation will be taken abroad and applied to the course distribution requirements described below in close consultation with an individual faculty advisor.